jcslm001/murty.io/content/resume/resume.md

 ### Projects

 - __Developer and Creator__ *[UpcomingTasks](http://upcomingtasks.com/) &mdash; Sep 2012 - Oct 2016* I created an open-source responsive Basecamp 2 client called UpcomingTasks to easily manage tasks on smaller devices.
-It uses the official Basecamp 2 API to interface with Basecamp 2 tasks and projects.
-The system still had around 1,000 loyal users.
+It used the official Basecamp 2 API to interact with Basecamp 2 tasks, projects and user data.
+The system had around 1,000 loyal users.

 ### Reference